The Four Requirements for Divorce

 If one of the parties denies under oath or affirmation that the marriage is irretrievably broken, the court shall hold a hearing to consider all relevant factors as to the prospect of reconciliation and shall make a finding as to whether the marriage is irretrievably broken.

-A.R.S. § 25-312(C)The court may also continue the matter for up to 60 days and order a conciliation conference.
-Ultimately, the court makes the determination.
-A finding that the marriage is irretrievably broken simply means there is no reasonable prospect of reconciliation.
-During this process, the court also addresses property division, child custody, spousal maintenance, and support.
-Having an organized estate plan with clear documentation of separate property and community property can be a significant advantage.
+During this process, the court also addresses property division, child support, spousal maintenance, health insurance, and related family law issues.
+Having an organized estate plan with clear documentation of separate property and community property can be a real advantage.